-Ivy Young Willis / Martha Willis Dale Award and Lecture
+The Ivy Young Willis and Martha Willis Dale Award Ceremony and Reception

 Each year, the History and Political Science Department recognizes a woman who has made a noteworthy contribution to the civic life of her community; local, regional, national, or international.

-She is invited to Cabrini to speak to our students and receive the Ivy Young Willis / Martha Willis Dale Award.
+She is invited to Cabrini to speak to our students and receive the Ivy Young Willis and Martha Willis Dale Award.

 - Directions are available at cabrini.edu/directions.

-This series is dedicated to her memory and to her strong belief that women have a unique talent for improving the climate and conduct of public affairs.
+Martha Willis Dale, former alumni director at Cabrini University for 26 years, modeled her mother’s teaching through her life of service to students, alumni, and the community.
+This series is dedicated to their memories and strong beliefs that women have a unique talent for improving the climate and conduct of public affairs.

 Contributions of support are gratefully accepted.